bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.109 built 2026-07-20
+## Taminations version 1.6.110 built 2026-08-23
 Copyright 2026 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
+* Use new Mainstream and Plus lists
+* Make some scrollbars easier to use on desktops
+* Add feature to select a specific call to Practice
+* Update C-1 and C-2 definitions
-* Update definition and animations for Zig Zag
+* More animations for Tandem concept
+* Accordion lists for grouping calls with many animations
-* Minor improvements for some animations for Counter Rotate and Tandem Concept
+* Fix animations for Single Circle to a Wave and Tandem Box Recycle
 * Sequencer:
+  - Code for Pair Off
+  - Better logic for Spread as used in C-1
+  - Fix some cases of dancers excessively turning
-  * Fix for some variations of The Axle
+  - Fix some uses of Rally
-  * Mark Reverse Wheel Around as Basic-2 not A-1

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)